cindywang625/cindywang625.github.io/_pages/about.md

 author_profile: true
 ---

 I am a Postdoctoral Research Associate with the [Cornell Engineering Climate Initiative](https://climate-engineering.mae.cornell.edu/) at Cornell University.
 I received my Ph.D. in Atmospheric & Oceanic Sciences from the [Program in Atmospheric and Oceanic Sciences](https://aos.princeton.edu/) at Princeton University in 2025.
-My work uses global climate and atmospheric chemistry models to understand how aerosols interact with clouds, circulation, atmospheric chemistry, and the climate system.
-My research broadly examines interactions between atmospheric aerosols, clouds, chemistry, and climate, with an emphasis on understanding the Earth-system consequences of climate intervention strategies.
+My work uses global climate and atmospheric chemistry models to examine interactions between atmospheric aerosols, clouds, chemistry, and climate, with an emphasis on understanding the Earth-system consequences of climate intervention strategies.

 Feel free to contact me at cindywang[at]cornell.edu